Rolena Adorno, Ph.D. Cornell University (1974)

 Areas of interest: Colonial Spanish American literature and history; the nineteenth-century origins of Hispanism in the United States; manuscript culture and textual transmission in colonial Spanish America.

-Her other works in colonial Spanish American literary and cultural history include Guaman Poma: Writing and Resistance in Colonial Peru; La obra de don Felipe Guaman Poma de Ayala; Guaman Poma and his Illustrated Chronicle from Colonial Peru; and New Studies of the Autograph Manuscript of Felipe Guaman Poma de Ayala’s Nueva corónica y buen gobierno, and studies of the manuscripts of Fray Martín de Murúa (with Ivan Boserup).
+Her other works in colonial Spanish American literary and cultural history include Guaman Poma: Writing and Resistance in Colonial Peru (1986, 2000); La obra de don Felipe Guaman Poma de Ayala (1989, 1992); Guaman Poma and his Illustrated Chronicle from Colonial Peru (2001); New Studies of the Autograph Manuscript of Felipe Guaman Poma de Ayala’s Nueva corónica y buen gobierno (2003) and various studies of the manuscripts of Fray Martín de Murúa.

-She has also introduced a new edition of Irving A. Leonard’s classic Books of the Brave (University of California Press, 1992) as well as its recent reissue in Spanish, Los libros del conquistador (Fondo de Cultura Económica, 2006).
+She has introduced the most recent English- and Spanish-language editions of Irving A. Leonard’s classic Books of the Brave (University of California Press, 1992), Los libros del conquistador (Fondo de Cultura Económica, 2006).

-Rolena Adorno has been the recipient of the Graduate Mentor Award of the Graduate School of Yale University and a Distinguished Alumni Achievement Award from the University of Iowa, her alma mater.
+In 2003 Rolena Adorno received the Graduate Mentor Award of the Graduate School of Yale University; in 2001, she was honored with a Distinguished Alumni Achievement Award from the University of Iowa, her alma mater.

 She has held fellowships from the National Endowment of the Humanities and the John Simon Guggenheim Memorial Foundation.
-She holds an honorary professorship at La Pontificia Universidad Católica del Perú, and is an Honorary Associate of the Hispanic Society of America.
+She is an Honorary Associate of the Hispanic Society of America and she holds an Honorary Professorship at La Pontificia Universidad Católica del Perú.

-In November, 2009, she was appointed by President Barack Obama to a five-year term on the National Council on the Humanities, the advisory board of the National Endowment for the Humanities.
+In November, 2009, she was appointed by President Barack Obama to the National Council on the Humanities, the advisory board of the National Endowment for the Humanities, on which she continues to serve.

 Adorno is a member of the American Academy of Arts and Sciences.